mlicalzi/mlicalzi.github.io/content/teaching.md

 Mon.
 10:00-11:45, Room 205, Building C2, San Giobbe

 Meetings are at my office, but it is possible to arrange virtual meetings on Zoom\
-Please book your meeting by email at least 48 hours in advance\
+Please book your meeting [here](https://mlicalzi.youcanbook.me) or by email at least 48 hours in advance\
 (Unbooked slots are used for other work)

 <!--